kubernetes-csi/node-driver-registrar/README.md

 * `--timeout <duration>`: Timeout of all calls to CSI driver.
 It should be set to a value that accommodates the `GetDriverName` calls.
 1 second is used by default.

-* `--mode <mode>` (default: `--mode=registration`): The running mode of node-driver-registrar. `registration` runs node-driver-registrar as a long running process. `kubelet-registration-probe` runs as a health check and returns a status code of 0 if the driver was registered successfully, in the probe definition make sure that the value of `--kubelet-registration-path` is the same as in the container.
+* `--mode <mode>` (default: `--mode=registration`): The running mode of node-driver-registrar. `registration` runs node-driver-registrar as a long running process to register the driver with kubelet. `kubelet-registration-probe` runs as a health check and returns a status code of 0 if the driver was registered successfully.
+In the probe definition make sure that the value of `--kubelet-registration-path` is the same as in the container.

 ### Required permissions